 Resilience can be found in everything from site specific infrastructure projects conceived to safeguard ecologies and new communities, to spatialisations and structures that allow for nomadic, fluid populations liberated from constraints of place or damaging energy resources.

 Whether it is a building or ecosystem or a person, resilience is about learning the processes that will help respond to crises – not to return to the previous equilibrium but as process of transformation.
 Educationalist Ronald Barnett sees resilience as a disposition for learning, learning as the act of “moving oneself from one place – of limited understanding – into another place, of somewhat fuller understanding.”

-Carmelo Ignaccolo, Deniz Onder and Dissa Pidanti Raras write in their reflections on Bengal Flux, “the limits of architecture are expanding and the borders are getting blurry…the research component of it is getting engaged with data-based tools at the same time the design component is becoming more about setting open infrastructures for habitats, communities, ecologies that can be evolved throughout time.”
+Carmelo Ignaccolo, Deniz Onder and Dissa Pidanti Raras write in their reflections on Bengal Flux, “the limits of architecture are expanding and the borders are getting blurry.
+The research component is getting engaged with data-based tools in order to support a design that gives space to indeterminacy setting open infrastructures for habitats, communities, ecologies.
+The project becomes a process that evolves throughout time.”